glaw2000/project1-church-safeguarding/README.md

 Did not have apple safari to test with.

 Tested all internal links on page worked and menu navigation items.
+Pass.
 Tested social media icons took user to right page.
+Pass.
 Tested layout was responsive using devtools.
+Pass.
 Tested form gave user expected repsonse when completed with expected input.
+Pass.
 Tested form gave message to user and did not submit if they had missed entering input into a required field or put the email address in the wrong format.
+Pass.
+Tested performance using devtools Lighthouse tool.
+Pass.
+Tested accessibility using WAVE.
+Pass.

 Bugs Feature status fix details here:
+Table overflow was a bug initially until it was fixed using table-layout fixed value and setting width to 100%.
+Main 3 content divs were overflowing on some views.
+Fixed by removing the width setting.
+Added feature to return user to the top from the bottom of each section.
+Changed alt of compass in hand image to satisfy WAVE tool.
+Removed unordered lists from within paragraph tags to satify W3C validator.
+Modified a table from 4 columns to 3 to satisfy validator.
+Removed multiple erroneous /tr tags.
+Removed button code from top anchor tag.

 Devtools - responsiveness